Suggester/Documentation/support-bot-privacy.md

 At this time, only the bot owner (`Suspense#4615`) has access to the logged data.

 ## Questions
 If you have any questions about the bot, please join the [support server](https://suggester.js.org/support) and open a ticket in the `#support` channel.
 If you're not comfortable with using the bot, simply reach out to `Suspense#4615` in direct messages, however this approach will still require you to join the aforementioned support server.

+**Last updated:** February 14th, 2022